siara-cc/unishox_js/README.md

 # How it works

 Unishox is an hybrid encoder which uses entropy, dictionary and delta coding techniques.
-It works by assigning fixed prefix-free codes for each letter in the printable ANSI character sets.
+It works by assigning fixed prefix-free codes for each letter in the printable ANSI character set.
 It also encodes repeating letter sets separately (dictionary coding).
 For Unicode characters, delta coding is used.
-Pleaes read [this article](https://github.com/siara-cc/Unishox/Unishox_Article_2.pdf?raw=true) to find out more.
+Please read [this article](https://github.com/siara-cc/Unishox/blob/master/Unishox_Article_2.pdf?raw=true) to find out more.

 # Getting started